microsoft/synthetic-data-showcase/README.md

 The `report_title` parameter specifies the user-facing title shown within the Power BI report.

 Related attributes spanning multiple columns in the sensitive dataset may be grouped together in a single visual by specifying `report_visuals` as a new configuration attribute.
 This contains a mapping from the name of the visual to a list of `column:value` pairs.
 The `column:value` pairs are combined into a single visual with the given name.
 In the exmple below the visual name is `vices` and it combines the list of `column:value` pairs that follow.
-Up to 10 such visuala may be created.
+Up to 10 such visuals may be created.

 ```sh